opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 ## Register Submenus Under Existing Menu Items

-We register the `terminal` menu item as the first item in the menubar, but it doesn't have a submenu, and will not respond when clicked it.
+We register the `terminal` menu item as the first item in the menubar, but it doesn't have a submenu, and will not respond when you click it.
 We need to register a set of submenu for it.
 Call `registerMenuItem` of `registry` to register a single menu item, or you can use the `registerMenuItems` method to register multiple submenu items in bulk.
 The menu needs to perform some action after click.
 In this case we want to split the terminal after click.
 We need to bind a `Command` for it. `Command` can also be [customized](./custom-command) by implementing `CommandContribution`, where we use the built-in `terminal.split` command.

 > Note that by default the label of registered menubar items will not take effect, if the bound Command also specifies `label` property during registration.